-The ELECNRTL is fully consistent with the NRTL-RK property method: the molecular interactions are calculated exactly the same way, therefore ELECNRTL can use the databank for binary molecular interaction parameters for the NRTL-RK property method.
+The ELECNRTL property method is fully consistent with the NRTL-RK property method: the molecular interactions are calculated exactly the same way, therefore ELECNRTL can use the databank for binary molecular interaction parameters for the NRTL-RK property method.

 Many binary and pair parameters and chemical equilibrium constants from regression of experimental data are included in Aspen Physical Property System databanks.
-See Physical Property Data, Chapter 2, for details on the systems included, the sources of the data, and the ranges of application.
+See Electrolytes Data in Physical Property Data in the help, for details on the systems included, the sources of the data, and the ranges of application.